Delta Range: A Mountaineering Playground

 Angel Creek Rocks

-The maintained trail is shaped like a tennis racket, the handle getting you in the vicinity of the rocks and the head making a loop around to all the picnic spots.
-Climbers rarely use the trail, preferring to cut cross country to their destination, which results in what is known as "climbers trails" or "social trails", (also known as erosion).
+The maintained trail is shaped like a tennis racket, the handle getting you in the vicinity of the rocks, and the head making a loop around to all the picnic spots.
+Climbers rarely use the trail, preferring to cut cross-country to their destination, which results in what is known as "climbers’ trails" or "social trails" (also known as erosion).
 Please stay on the main trail as much as possible.

-The routes are primarily top-rope climbs but a few of them offer natural protection for leading.
+The routes are primarily top-rope climbs, but a few of them offer natural protection for leading.

 Granite Tors

 To get to the area, go out the Chena Hot Springs Road to 39 Mile and park at the campground on the left side of the road.
 There is now a maintained loop trail that accesses the area.
-From the parking area cross the road and the bridge and find the trail up the S bank of the Chena River.
-As the trail leaves the river there is a fork with the right trail leading to the most developed rocks (2 hours).
+From the parking area, cross the road and the bridge and find the trail up the south bank of the Chena River.
+As the trail leaves the river, there is a fork with the right trail leading to the most developed rocks (2 hours).
 The left trail will take you to the North Tor and the East Tor Island Group (2½ to 3 hours).

-Getting lost can also be a problem at the tors, especially in early spring when parts of the trail are snow covered.
-Foggy weather can obscure landmarks making it easy to follow one of the many game trails down into Marten Creek drainage, a serious mistake.
+Getting lost can also be a problem at the tors, especially in early spring when parts of the trail are snow-covered.
+Foggy weather can obscure landmarks, making it easy to follow one of the many game trails down into Marten Creek drainage, a serious mistake.
 Take a compass and keep track of the Rock Creek drainage, which the trail circles.
 Roman Dial recommends whistling and listening for echoes.

 Mount Prindle Area

-Access via Faith Creek (Quad Map - Circle B5)
+ACCESS VIA FAITH CREEK (Quad Map - Circle B5)

-With two hours of driving and three to four hours of hiking you can be at the base of the 900 foot Main Wall.
-From Fairbanks take the Steese Highway up the Chatanika River to Faith Creek.
+With two hours of driving and three to four hours of hiking, you can be at the base of the 900-foot Main Wall.
+From Fairbanks, take the Steese Highway up the Chatanika River to Faith Creek.
 Continue up the highway another 4 miles and turn left on the Faith Creek Road (mile 74).
 The road goes up over a pass and then steeply down to Faith Creek.
-The road gets rougher at this point and at times of high water can be impassable.
+The road gets rougher at this point, and at times of high water can be impassable.
 A vehicle with good clearance is usually required.
 Some parties have used mountain bikes.

-There are several possible camping areas but flat ground is hard to find.
+There are several possible camping areas, but flat ground is hard to find.

-Nome Creek Access (Quad Map - Circle B6)
+NOME CREEK ACCESS (Quad Map - Circle B6)

 The remaining areas are accessed from Nome Creek.
-This was the route used by early climbing groups, before discovery of the Faith Creek approach.
+This was the route used by early climbing groups, before the discovery of the Faith Creek approach.
 It used to take climbers a full day just to get to the main wall.

 Photo by AAC Member Erica Lamb, Mt Prindle